AbdullahMushtaq78/MultiAgentLLMs/README.md

 ### Download Dataset
 [Download](https://github.com/scrosseye/persuade_corpus_2.0) the PERSUADE 2.0 dataset.

-Create a foler named as "PERSUADE" and move the dataset to that folder.
+Create a folder named as "PERSUADE" and move the dataset to that folder.

 ### Run the evaluation file:
 ```bash